 Strawberries are perfect any time of day!

 We enjoy them for breakfast with fresh fruit and granola or sprinkled with a bit of sugar for a delicious dessert, like on these fun Schaumtortes or on a silky smooth cheesecake.
 They’re also wonderful pureed in salad dressings, scattered on salads and, I know it sounds crazy, but a few strawberries sprinkled on top of this pizza might just be the most delicious thing we’ve ever had the pleasure of eating.
 I love to make strawberry jam in the spring and stash it away to enjoy all year long.
-I’ve even made soup, salsa and a glaze for salmon with them.

 Are you beginning to get the picture that we’re huge strawberry fans here at The Café?
 Yup, and you’ll be sure to see more strawberry recipes like these as we make our way though this lovely season.